 If you are comparing candidates with very small differences like single amino acid changes, they often have very similar attributes like thermostability profiles, hydrophobicity, or pI.
 So you don’t have any notable differences that can be used to rank them.

-DLS gives an of how uniformly your candidate is folded.
+DLS shows how uniformly your candidate is folded.
 If you see a broad peak in your size distribution plot, you’ll see a high PDI.
 This is a warning that your candidate is poorly folded, which makes it a less than ideal candidate.

 If you see multiple peaks or a peak at a high hydrodynamic radius (rH), this is indicative of aggregation.
 While DLS cannot identify subvisible particles, populations of larger sizes are a signal to check for them using alternative methods.